DGC9Crew/imgforcalc/README.md

-*This repo only serves to have images uploaded for a website.*
+*NOTE: This repo only serves to have images uploaded for a website.*